 My family and I are back from our blissful two weeks break in Pembrokeshire.
 I was hoping for 24 degrees at least, instead we got 18; not exactly bikini wearing weather.
 Hubby bought us all wetsuits and that saved the trip.
 We spent our days swimming in the sea; walking along costal paths; visiting local attractions like Dinosaur Park, as well as, stuffing our faces with fish and chips and Welsh ice cream.
-One of our most memorable days was our day at Blue Lagoon Wales Water Park.
+We were given tickets in exchange for reviewing Blue Lagoon Wales but I have to say, it was one of our most memorable days was our day in Pembrokeshire.
 Despite the chill outside we had a blast in the glorious warmth of Blue Lagoon Wales Waterpark taking to the slides for splash fun.

 Pricing and opening times